joahking/vhs/README.md

     $ bundle

-Then configure VHS and rspec to use VHS as:
+Configure VHS:

     $ vhs config cli

+This copies a `.vhs.yml` file to your root with configuration options for VHS, check it out to see the options.
+It is also gitignored so you can configure VHS at will without affecting your teammates.

+Now configure RSpec to use VHS:

     $ vhs config rspec

-The first command copies a `.vhs.yml` file to your root with configuration options for VHS, check it out to see the options.
-The second command copies a `spec/support/vhs.rb` to configure RSpec to use VHS.
+This copies a `spec/support/vhs.rb` file, make sure you include in your spec_helper.

 Now you are ready to run your specs using VHS.